MA Suzuki Festival 2021

 Teachers who send 10+ students can attend the whole weekend for free!!

-Volunteering at the Festival is a fun and easy way to get connected with your local Suzuki community!
+Volunteering at the Festival is a fun and easy way to observe teachers!

 Please also remember to fill out the Teacher Registration Form on the Registration Page